 So without sounding like a Dirt fanboy I urge you to listen to this podcast if you enjoy your audio drama’s with a contemporary vibe, and shrewd nod to the past.
 Dirt will definitely be right up your alley.
 Clever writing backed by awesome audio are the last words I will leave you with if you still happen to be on the fence with smashing that download & subscribe button.

-Dirt season two launches on the 2nd November and as far as the format goes, it’s one new episode released per week on all platforms starting with episode seven & going through Chapter thirteen.
-However if you don’t want to wait a week for new episodes you can pay to subscribe to gain instant access to all of the new episodes to binge to your hearts content.
+Dirt season two launches on the 2nd of November and as far as the format goes, it’s one new episode released per week on all platforms starting with episode seven & going through Chapter thirteen.
+However, if you don’t want to wait a week for new episodes you can pay to subscribe to gain instant access to all of the new episodes to binge to your heart’s content.